zhuoyu73/COMET/README.md

 ---

-# Multi-Shot MRE Pipeline
+# Iterative Reconstruction Correction Pipeline

-The multishot pipeline performs navigator-based motion estimation, motion-corrected multiband reconstruction, and wave field reorientation.
+The Iterative Reconstruction Correction pipeline performs navigator-based motion estimation, motion-corrected multiband reconstruction, and wave field reorientation.

 ## Step 1.
 Initialize the Environment

-In MATLAB, navigate to the `Multi-Shot` folder and run:
+In MATLAB, navigate to the `Iterative Reconstruction Correction` folder and run:

 ```matlab
 startup
 ```

-Then navigate to `Multi-Shot/sms-recon` and run:
+Then navigate to `Iterative Reconstruction Correction/sms-recon` and run:

 ```matlab
 initializePaths